getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 **Proposal**

-OLAP Databases such as Apache Pinot support upserts.
-An aggregation state schema can be defined for merging columns. https://docs.pinot.apache.org/basics/data-import/upsert
+ClickHouse is not a sufficiently sophisticated database for our use case.
+OLAP Databases such as Apache Pinot support upserts which appear to be a key requirement for the Replays product.
+An aggregation state schema can be defined for merging columns in real-time https://docs.pinot.apache.org/basics/data-import/upsert.

 **Drawbacks**